hyva-themes/magento2-theme-module/src/view/frontend/templates/page/js/README.FORM_VALIDATION.md

 }
 ```

-### Validation with dependency field
+### Validation rules with a dependency on another field

 Sometimes field validation is dependent on another field.
-For example purposes, let's create conditional validation for ZIP code:
+For example purposes, let's create conditional validation for ZIP codes:

 ```html
 <div class="field">